MENU

 Listed structures in Tower Hamlets parks and open spaces:

-Many sites also have listed buildings, structures and war memorials (such as Victoria Park and Boundary Gardens).
-Trinity Square Gardens contains the Commonwealth War Memorials to the Merchant Navy war dead of both world wars, and the commemoration of those executed at the Tower Hill scaffold where over 125 people met their fate including St Thomas More, St John Fisher and Thomas Cromwell.
+Many sites have listed buildings, structures, and war memorials.
+These include parks such as Victoria Park and Boundary Gardens.
+The Commonwealth War Memorials to the Merchant Navy war dead of both world wars are in Trinity Square Gardens.
+There is also a memorial to those executed at the Tower Hill scaffold, where over 125 people met their fate.
+Those executed there include St Thomas More, St John Fisher and Thomas Cromwell.

 This inventory was published in 2003 by the London Parks and Gardens Trust and supported by English Heritage.
 It lists 52 publicly accessible open spaces of historic interest in the borough.